gl-modules/gl-buffer/README.md

 ## Constructor
 The constructor for a GL buffer works as follows:

-### `var buffer = createBuffer(gl[, data, type, usage])`
+### `var buffer = createBuffer(gl[, type, handle, length, usage])`

 * `gl` is a WebGL context
-* `data` is either an integer, an array, a typed array, an array buffer or an ndarray representing the data of the buffer.
-Default is `0`
 * `type` is an optional parameter specifying the type of the webgl buffer.
 Default is `gl.ARRAY_BUFFER`.
+* `handle` is either an integer, an array, a typed array, an array buffer or an ndarray representing the data of the buffer.
+Default is `0`
+* `length` is an optional parameter that represents the number of indices of the handle
 * `usage` is an optional parameter representing the intended usage for the buffer (in the WebGL sense).
 It is not clear this does anything in current WebGL implementations.
-Default `gl.DYNAMIC_DRAW`
+Default `gl.DYNAMIC_DRAWl

 ## Properties